 Building international connections

-As you read this, Associate Provost and Director of the Office of International and Transnational Affairs Eunsook Hyun, Provost and Vice Chancellor for Academic Affairs Winston Langley, and I are in Japan.
+As you read this, Associate Provost and Director of the Office of Global Programs Eunsook Hyun, Provost and Vice Chancellor for Academic Affairs Winston Langley, and I are in Japan.
 We departed Thursday evening to represent the University of Massachusetts Boston in a very special series of ceremonies at Soka University in Tokyo.

 We were invited by one of the world’s largest and most diverse lay Buddhist organizations, Soka Gakkai, to present an honorary doctor of humane letters degree, honoris causa, to founder and leader Daisaku Ikeda in person, after Mr. Ikeda was not able to attend our commencement ceremony in June.
 Soka Gakkai, which promotes a philosophy of character development and social engagement for peace, is graciously covering our expenses; they are extending this hospitality to us in part because the degree we are conferring on Mr. Ikeda is his 300th such honor – a tremendous achievement and an important milestone.
 The chance to meet this extraordinary leader – a Buddhist philosopher, peace builder, educator, and author – in person will be an experience the provost, associate provost, and I will treasure.